icse-tamil-translations/icse-tamil-translations.github.io/index.md

 ## FAQ
 - **What license does this project use?**
-  This project, including both the translation texts themselves as well as the source code of the website, uses the [CC-BY-NC 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/) This means that any copies made of this project must include attributions to the project authors (hydino2085143 and Vishard-006), and you are not allowed to monetize or commercially use this project.
+  This project, including both the translation texts themselves as well as the source code of the website, uses the [CC-BY-NC 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/) This means that any copies made of this project must include attributions to the project authors (Derpitron and Vishard-006), and you are not allowed to monetize or commercially use this project.
 This is NOT legal advice, please read the full license for accurate information, or consult a lawyer.

 - **Do you have permission from the original authors/publishers to translate and publish these translations, that too under the CC-BY-NC License?**
   **No.** We do not have any permission to publish these translations.
 We are fully willing to comply with any takedowns, should the publisher/author request it.
 We've tried to reach out to the publishers online but couldn't find any contact details like e-mail addresses by which to contact them and ask for permission.
 These translations and the website itself have been made in the public interest as learning materials, and we would love to give any credits where it is due.